Displaying present location in the site.

 Respecting Human Rights

-As a company that operates its business globally, NEC is committed to mitigating and preventing any negative impacts its corporate activities may have on the human rights of its stakeholders.
-In addition, by making use of ICT, including social implementation of AI and utilization of biometrics and other data (hereinafter referred to as “AI utilization”), we believe that we can provide society with the values of safety, security, fairness and efficiency.
+As a company that operates businesses globally, NEC is committed to reducing and preventing any negative impacts its corporate activities may have on the human rights of its stakeholders.
+Also, by making use of ICT, including social implementation of AI and utilization of biometrics and other data (hereinafter referred to as “AI utilization”), we believe that we can provide society with value in the form of safety, security, fairness, and efficiency.

-In the NEC Way, the Principles that express the behavior that we value as a company stipulate “Uncompromising Integrity and Respect for Human Rights,” while the NEC Group Code of Conduct in governing the individual conduct of everyone from executives to employees, clearly requires that human rights be respected in all situations.
+The NEC Way’s Principles, which express the behavior that we value as a company, stipulate “Uncompromising Integrity and Respect for Human Rights,” while the NEC Group Code of Conduct governs the individual conduct of everyone from executives to employees by clearly requiring respect for human rights in all situations.

-NEC upholds the United Nations’ (UN) International Bill of Human Rights*1, the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the 10 principles of the UN Global Compact*2.
-It also seeks to improve its initiatives across all Group companies for respecting human rights by taking into account trends in international standards and laws, such as the UN’s Guiding Principles on Business (UNGPs) and Human Rights and Sustainable Development Goals (SDGs), the EU General Data Protection Regulation (GDPR), and the UK Modern Slavery Act.
+NEC upholds the United Nations’ International Bill of Human Rights,*1 the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the 10 principles of the UN Global Compact.*2 The Company also seeks to improve its initiatives across all Group companies for respecting human rights by taking into account trends in international standards and laws, such as the UN’s Guiding Principles on Business (UNGPs), the Human Rights and Sustainable Development Goals (SDGs), the EU General Data Protection Regulation (GDPR), and modern slavery acts.
 In cases where local domestic laws and regulations are not compatible with internationally recognized human rights, we seek resolutions that enable international human rights principles to be respected.

 - *2NEC has been a member since 2005.
-The 10 principles of the UN Global Compact are based on global agreements such as the Universal Declaration of Human Rights and ILO’s Declaration on Fundamental Principles and Rights at Work and cover the protection, maintenance, and respect of human rights, the eradication of forced labor and the prohibition of child labor.
+The 10 principles of the UN Global Compact are based on global agreements such as the Universal Declaration of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work and cover the protection, maintenance, and respect of human rights, the eradication of forced labour, and the prohibition of child labour.